ioBroker/ioBroker.vis.cordova/README.md

 Install app via [App Store](https://play.google.com/store/apps/details?id=net.iobroker.vis&hl=en).
 After starting the app for the first time the settings dialog should be opened automatically.
 To start work with an app see settings.

-To show settings press semi-transparent button in the top left corner.
+To show settings press semi-transparent button with "..." in the top left corner.
 ![Settings](img/menu.png)

 ## Settings